kakavi/metabase/docs/enterprise-guide/data-sandboxes.md

 ![Grant sandboxed access](images/sandboxing/grant-sandboxed-access.png)

-Metabase will ask us first if we want to restrict this user group to “limited access” to this database.
+Kenga Analytics will ask us first if we want to restrict this user group to “limited access” to this database.
 That just means they won’t have full access to all of the tables in this database, which is exactly what we want.

 ![Confirm modal](images/sandboxing/change-access-confirm-modal.png)